jpcmp3/jpcmp3/README.md

-### CS grad, currently working on a masters in Digital marketing and Web design.
+### CS grad, currently working on a masters degree in Digital marketing and Web design.
 ### Fullstack web developer who loves learning and building things.
 ### Currently learning Laravel and React.